gortonator/bsds-6650/assignments-2021/Assignment-1.md

 ## Grading:
 1. Server implementation working (5 points)
 1. Client design description (5 points) - clarity of description, good design practies used
 1. Client Part 1 - (10 points) - 1 point per run output, 1 point for the chart, 5 points for sensible results!
+Points deducted if actual throughput not close to Little'sLaw predictions.
 1. Client Part 2 - (20 points) - 1 point per run, 1 point for the chart.
 5 points for calculations of mean/median/p99/max/throughput (as long as they are sensible).
 10 points for wall time within 5% of wall time for Client Step 1.
 1. Bonus Points: Up to 3 bonus points